stfc/PSyclone/doc/developer_guide/APIs.rst

 	   :width: 120

-As discussed in the previous section, when the distributed memory option is switched on in the Dynamo0.3 API (see the :ref:`distributed_memory` Section) the cells in the model are partitioned amongst processors and halo cells are added at the boundaries to a depth determined by the LFRic infrastructure.
+As discussed in the previous section, when the distributed memory option is switched on in the LFRic API (see the :ref:`distributed_memory` Section) the cells in the model are partitioned amongst processors and halo cells are added at the boundaries to a depth determined by the LFRic infrastructure.
 This